SteveEasley/libvmod-headerproxy/README.rst

   VCL and into your web script.
 Examples include varying responses on geo location, AB testing, etc.

+You might be asking yourself, why would I add latency to my super fast cached responses by adding an additional HTTP call?
+That's a great question.
+The answer is yes, it does add latency, but the benefit is allowing you to cache requests where you might not have been able them at all before.
+It's up to you to decide if its worth in.

 Note that the web script you proxy requests to does not actually modify the client request or response directly.
 Instead your script outputs a json formatted list of headers it wants the vmod to add.